vynci/qrud/README.md

-# qrud - an opinionated crud framework for serverless functions
+# Qrud (pre-alpha)

+An opinionated CRUD framework made for serverless functions.
+Aiming to accelerate development by furnishing pre-built methods essential for constructing a robust CRUD API.
+The ambition is to streamline the development process, empowering developers to focus more on business logic rather than repetitive tasks.

 ## Development